QuantiModo/quantimodo-sdk-android/README.md

 git submodule update
 ```

-## Instructions to Deploy and Release Updates to the QM-Android SDK
+### Deploy and Release Updates to the QM-Android-SDK
 See http://central.sonatype.org/pages/ossrh-guide.html